jimshowalter/architecture-enforcer/README.md

 * First, and most obviously, having to manually run pf-CDA at the outset is a pain, plus it thwarts automating analysis in CI/CD.
 The documentation on http:www.dependency-analyzer.org mentions an API that could probably be called by this tool.
 Or we could investigate https:innig.net/macker, or javaparser.org.
 Alternatively, someone skilled with bytecode analysis could probably replace pf-CDA entirely (we don't need all of its features, just a dump of class-to-class references).

 * Add an option to preserve nesting.
 Default the option to disabled (don't preserve nesting) to avoid memory/time overhead.
+(Search for "DENEST" in EnforcerUtils.)

 * Parse Class.forName calls in JSP pages and add those references automatically, instead of requiring manual bookkeeping in the reflection-references file.